AppsFlyerSDK/Unity/README.md

 #For Android:

-The Android Override Activity in the manifest sends the TrackAppLaunch() automatically.
+The Android Override Activity in the manifest sends the <b>TrackAppLaunch()</b> automatically. <br>

-If your manifest file is occupied by other services, you can initialize the Appsflyer tracker manually in the startup script, and remove all related code from the manifest.
+Set the Dev_Key in the manifest.

 	<meta-data android:name="AppsFlyerDevKey" android:value="YOUR_DEV_KEY_HERE"/>

+If your manifest file is occupied by other services, you can initialize the Appsflyer tracker manually in the startup script and call <b> AppsFlyer.trackAppLaunch ();</b> explicitly. <br>Remove all related code from the manifest.

 Set permissions mandatory (if missing):